 Emma has performed a diverse range of solo repertoire ranging from Bach to Messiaen.
 Recitals have included Schumann Frauenliebe und Leben, selected works from Howells' A Garland de la Mare, Elgar Sea Pictures and a recital at Kings Place as TL Gold Medal finalist.
 Emma is also a frequent mezzo-soprano and alto soloist in larger choral works, repertoire including Vivaldi Gloria, Handel Messiah, Mozart Requiem, Bach B Minor Mass, Rachmaninov Vespers and Strauss Deutsche Motette, to name but a few.

 Emma sings with the Monteverdi Choir and also freelances in professional church choirs throughout London whilst holding a regular choir position at St James Sussex Gardens in Paddington.
 Chorus work has included Opera Holland Park, English Voices and Retrospect Opera.
-Choral work this year has included projects with London Contemporary Voices, Edvard Grieg Kor and Philharmonia Voices.
+Choral work in 2017-18 included projects with London Contemporary Voices, Edvard Grieg Kor and Philharmonia Voices.
 She is a member of the professional singers scheme with London Philharmonia Chorus and is an alumna of the Genesis 16 training programme.
 As well as performing, Emma also teaches singing privately and at Bedford Girls School.

 Emma completed a Masters in Vocal Performance with distinction at Trinity Laban Conservatoire in 2015, supported by the Robinson Hearn and Kathleen Roberts Scholarships.
 She was the recipient of the Mmus Prize and the TL Director's Prize for Vocal Excellence.